Arrays

 - 4 minute(s) read

-Use the field data type to store a series of numeric or text values together.
-All elements in a field have the same data type.
+Use the array data type to store a series of numeric or text values together.
+All elements in an array have the same data type.

 type [] identifier